 The system used is the internationally recognized system SPORTident (EWS official timing).
 Each rider will carry two chips that must be activated each day at the Race Office before the start.

 This system allows riders to start each stage when they want without scheduled start times.
 All riders must follow Bike Patrols instructions about it at each stage.

 There will be no scheduled start times.
 Each rider can choose the starting order at each section respecting a minimum of 30 seconds between each rider.
 It's one of the SPORTident timing system advantage.

 If a participant reaches another in a special stage, they will have to respect the basic rules of race and as far as possible both riders should facilitate proper advancement and does not cause any kind of danger.

-Breakfast time will be from 7h to 08h AM and all riders must be prepared at 8h AM to activate their chips and get into the shuttle.
+Breakfast time will be from 7h to 8h AM and all riders must be prepared at 8h AM to activate their chips and start the race.
 Feeding point will be around 13h-14h PM and arrival to paddock area around 18h PM.
 At 20h PM there will be the breafing and at 20:30h PM the dinner.